ISRO VS NASA: Facts on Launch Vehicles, Technology, Missions & Achievements

 After that ISRO developed a series of launch vehicles like SLV, ASLV, PSLV, GSLV and its different variants and conducted many satellite launches.
 Using these vehicles ISRO launched a lot of satellites for indigenous use and also as a part of the commensal agreement with different space agencies.

-In the USA the scenario is different Most of the rockets used by NASA are developed by joint venture between NASA and other private companies.
+In the USA the scenario is different Most of the rockets used by NASA are developed by a joint venture between NASA and other private companies.
 Except for some old rockets likeAtlas-Agena, Thor-Ablestar, Thor-Delta, SM-65E Atlas, Saturn I.

 The Recent satellite launches NASA used SPACE X rockets and in some future missions like parker solar probe NASA is using Delta IV-Heavy which was developed by United Launch Alliance, a joint venture of Lockheed Martin Space Systems and Boeing Defense, Space & Security.